 It’s a Stress-Reliever

 Whether it’s the endorphin release that happens with exercise or simply because exercise takes your mind off of problems, research suggests working out reduces stress and improves mental health.
-What type of exercise is most effective for easing anxiety and lifting mood?
+What type of exercise is most effective for easing anxiety and lifting the mood?
 According to a study carried out at the University of Missouri-Columbia, high-intensity exercise works best, at least for women.
 Next time you’re feeling stressed, work some high-intensity intervals into your fitness session and feel the stress melt away.

 It Reduces the Risk of Age-Related Diseases